 Students entering the MD program from a preprofessional medical or a bachelor's program, and who are interested in applying to the MD/PhD program, should do so in their first year of medical school.
 For these students, admission into the program begins after completion of the second year of the MD program.
 Alternately, students who are transferring from a University of Alberta graduate program to the MD program are eligible to enrol immediately in the combined program.
-The most common route is for students to complete the first two years of the MD program, apply for and be admitted into the PhD program, and when the PhD is completed, return to the final two years of the MD program.
+The most common route is for students to complete the first two years of the MD program, and when the PhD is completed, return to the final two years of the MD program.
 Students pursuing the combined program will be assessed fees for both the MD and the PhD programs.